 - Use the REST API browser on jira.atlassian.com (you must uncheck the 'Show only public APIs' checkbox).

 - Install the REST API browser on your own JIRA instance, see documentation (you must uncheck the 'Show only public APIs' checkbox when browsing).

 However, please note the following regarding the private JIRA Software REST API:

-- For Connect add-ons: Resources that are marked as private in JIRA Agile REST Scopes have been deprecated.
-These private resources will no longer be whitelisted on the 1st November 2015.
-You must migrate to the new public REST API before this date.
+- For Connect add-ons: Resources that were marked as private in JIRA Agile REST Scopes are no longer whitelisted.
+You must migrate to the new public REST API.
 Note, there is feature parity between the whitelisted private resources and the new public REST resources.

 - For P2 add-ons: The private JIRA Software REST API will remain experimental and may break at any time.
 You can continue to use the private API, but we recommend that you migrate to the new public REST API.
 Note, feature parity does not exist between the private and public REST APIs, and we cannot promise that there will be feature parity in future.

 JIRA Service Desk REST APIs